Just Eat

-It was listed separately on the London Stock Exchange until it was acquired by Takeaway.com in February 2020; the two companies were merged to form Just Eat Takeaway.com, which replaced Just Eat's listing on the London Stock Exchange.

 History

 Five Danish entrepreneurs, including Jesper Buch, founded Just Eat in Denmark and launched the service in August 2001.
-The company started with only 15 employees.
+The company started with 15 employees.
 In 2005 the technology entrepreneur Bo Bendtsen (co-founder) bought out all the founders and initial investors apart from Jesper Buch and moved the company to the UK.
-Jesper Buch moved to the UK as part of the buyout in 2006 and hired Welsh executive David Buttress to join as CEO and co-founder of Just Eat UK in March.
+Buch moved to the UK as part of the buyout in 2006, and hired Welsh executive David Buttress to join as CEO and co-founder of Just Eat UK in March.
 The international expansion from the UK headquarters, starting with the Netherlands, launched in July 2007 and was followed by Ireland in April 2008.

 In January 2011, Just Eat established a joint venture in India.
-In February, the Group raised £30 ($48) million from their Series B investment, enabling it to make 7 acquisitions in the next year:
+In February, the Group raised £30m (US$48m) from their Series B investment.

+The money was used to finance: